RatPoison-dev/RatPoison/README.md

 To set your JAVA_HOME read [here](https://javatutorial.net/set-java-home-windows-10)

-Once those steps are complete, the usable cheat program can be found within the _build_ directory, and will in a directory called **RatPoison 1.5.1**.
+Once those steps are complete, the usable cheat program can be found within the _build_ directory, and will in a directory called **RatPoison 1.5.2**.

-From within the **RatPoison 1.5.1** directory, you can start the cheat by running the _"Start RatPoison 1.5.1"_ script.
+From within the **RatPoison 1.5.2** directory, you can start the cheat by running the _"Start RatPoison 1.5.2"_ script.

-Before starting the cheat, you should already be spawned in a game with a weapon in hand!
+You can launch the cheat any time after launching CSGO.

 ---